Options Leverage Explained: How Premium, Exposure, and Risk Interact

 What are the pros and cons?

-Options leverage has several benefits but also some notable drawbacks that beginners should be aware of before testing it with real money.
+Options leverage has several benefits but also some notable drawbacks that retail traders should be aware of.

 1. High risk for high loss: Even small market moves can increase the risk with leverage from options.

-2. Complex for beginners: Options are relatively complex and beginners usually find them difficult to understand.
+2. Complex instruments: Options are relatively complex and retail traders usually find them difficult to understand.

 3. Time decay (theta): Options have an expiration date and their values usually decrease as this date approaches which is called time decay.
 Sometimes, even if your price is stable, the options can expire worthless due to time decay.